RenneLab/hybkit/README.rst

 | Welcome to *hybkit*, a toolkit for analysis of ".hyb" format genomic sequence data
-  generated from ribonomoics techniques such as CLASH and qCLASH.
+  generated from ribonomics techniques such as CLASH and qCLASH.
 | This software is available via Github, at http://www.github.com/RenneLab/hybkit .
 | Full project documentation is available at
   `hybkit's ReadTheDocs <https://hybkit.readthedocs.io/>`_.